sigstore/model-transparency/model_signing/README.md

 # Model Signing

-This project demonstrates how to protect the integrity of a model by signing it with [Sigstore](https://www.sigstore.dev/).
+This project demonstrates how to protect the integrity of a model by signing it with [Sigstore](https://www.sigstore.dev/), a tool for making code signatures transparent without requiring key maintenance.

+When users download a given version of a signed model they can check that the signature comes from a known or trusted identity and thus that the model hasn't been tampered with after training.

+Signing events are recorded to Sigstore's append-only transparency log.
+Transparency logs make signing events discoverable, so that model signers can monitor the logs and determine if any signing events are unexpected.
+During verification, model verifiers will verify a proof of inclusion from the log, which is handled by the model signing library.

+Model signers should monitor for occurences of their signing identity in the log.
+Sigstore is actively developing a [log monitor](https://github.com/sigstore/rekor-monitor) that runs on GitHub Actions.

 ## Installation and usage